 What this means: The researchers tested how effectively the VPNs hide a user’s IP address.
 Additionally, the VPNs were tested for DNS and HTTP request leaks.
 Also taken into consideration was whether the VPNs feature kill switches and protection from malicious URLs.

-Results: Tied for first place were Hotspot Shield, ExpressVPN, Private Internet Access, and F-Secure FREEDOME VPN.
+The outcome revealed a four-way tie for the top position among Hotspot Shield, ExpressVPN, Private Internet Access, and F-Secure FREEDOME VPN.

 What this means: The researchers tested internet speeds while using the VPNs.
 Specifically, downloading, uploading, streaming, and torrenting speeds were tested, as was latency.
 The VPNs were tested multiple times using servers in different locations, at different times of day, on different days of the week.
 Although all the VPNs were tested using comparable times and locations, the researchers note that for the user, speeds will vary depending on their location and the locations they are connected to.

 Results: Hotspot Shield came in fastest by far in all all the tests except latency, where it was a close second after NordVPN.
 Following Hotspot Shield was Private Internet Access, followed closely by NordVPN.

 What this means: The researchers evaluated what kind of features are offered by each VPN.
 Taken into consideration were things like free trials, pricing, compatibility with different operating systems, number of and location of servers, logging policies, protocol options, and ability to block ads and malware.

 Results: NordVPN was found to offer the widest range of features, followed by Private Internet Access and VPN Unlimited.